 In short, ControlC is a free clipboard software that not only shows you your clipboard history, it also allows you to categorize the items you used via the clipboard while allowing you to copy any item back toclipboard at any given time.
 This means you can reuse the items that were removed from the clipboard simply by clicking on the copy icon on the ControlC report window (See image below).

 To open the ControlC window, click on its icon in the Windows taskbar.
 The Control C report window will appear in your default browser.
 You can further customize the report window by clicking on the Advanced option.
 You can set up the number of days or weeks to keep the items in Control C reports using the Advanced option.

-You can download ControlC here.
+You can download it at ControlC.com.
 It is recommended that you create a password protection when you first login to the report window so that your clipboard history is not accessed by others.

 Let us know your views on this free clipboard software.